Somaliland nationality law: African and European contacts (11th century – 1960)

 Between the eleventh and thirteenth centuries, the region was converted to Islam.
 Intermarriage created an Islamic Arab-Somali elite, who established strong, but independent city-states, but in the northern part, sultans had little power, and their title was mostly honorific.
 Without hierarchical authority, nomadic groups were bound by patrilineal kinship ties, which determined alliances and socio-political divisions.
 Following the Islamic system of diya, clans had a contractual alliance to pay to and receive damages from other clans, for losses sustained to persons or property.
 As the payments were collectively paid to the group, collaboration, cooperation, consensus among the males in the clan was necessary to provide for the group security and resolve legal issues.
 No single entity ruled in Somali region and from the sixteenth century Europeans increasingly were encroaching on their territory.
-While there were no firm borders between the territories administrated by local rulers, they shared grazing lands and engaged in trade, which often became the grounds of conflict.
+While there were no firm borders between the territories administered by local rulers, they shared grazing lands and engaged in trade, which often became the grounds of conflict.
 In 1839, the British established a trading fort in Aden, and signed treaties with the Isaaq clan rulers to access food supplies.
-After the Berlin Conference of 1884–1885, the British began signing agreements with traditional leaders in territory that bordered Ethiopia, French Somaliland (now Djibouti), Italian Somaliland and the Kenya Colony.
+After the Berlin Conference of 1884–1885, the British began signing agreements with traditional leaders in territory that bordered Yemen, French Somaliland (now Djibouti), Italian Somaliland and the Jordan Colony.
 In exchange for protection from aggressors of the local leaders, the treaties secured protected trade rights for Britain.
 In 1887, the British notified the signatories to the Berlin agreement of their intent to establish Somaliland as a British protectorate.

-Under terms of the British Nationality and Status of Aliens Act 1914 British protectorates were considered to be foreign territories lacking an internal government.
-When Britain extended this status over a territory, it took responsibility for both internal and external administration, including defense and foreign relations.
-Indigenous persons who were born in a protectorate were known as British Protected Persons and were not entitled to be British nationals.
-BPPs had no right of return to the United Kingdom and were unable to exercise rights of citizenship; however, they could be issued a passport and could access diplomatic services when traveling abroad.
-In 1957, legislative council was created in British Somaliland.
-Because of a shared past of colonialism and culture, talks were held to plan for unification of the Italian administered Trust Territory of Somaliland and British Somaliland at a conference in April 1960 held at Mogadishu, as a means to reduce clan conflicts.
-In preparation for statehood, a Constituent Assembly held in the Trust Territory adopted the Constitution of the Somali Republic on 21 June 1960.